A Systematic Survey of Blockchained Federated Learning: Introduction

 \begin{itemize}

-\item We investigate the current research of blockchained FL, and analyse the motivations of applying blockchain to FL.
+\item We investigate the current research of blockchained FL, and analyze the motivations of applying blockchain to FL.

 \item We detail the foundations of BCFL, including the BCFL architecture, blockchain types, and training devices.
-We first propose that BCFL architectures can be classified into three types based on coupling: fully coupled BCFL, flexibly coupled BCFL, and loosely coupled BCFL.
+We are the first to propose that BCFL architectures can be classified into three types according to the relationship between FL clients and blockchain nodes: fully coupled BCFL, flexibly coupled BCFL, and loosely coupled BCFL.

-\item We present the functions of BCFL from the perspective of verification mechanism, global model aggregation, distributed ledger and incentive mechanism.
+\item We present the functions of BCFL from the perspectives of verification mechanism, global model aggregation, distributed ledger and incentive mechanism.
 The analysis of these functions explains the changes that blockchain can bring to FL.

 \item We analyze the current challenges of BCFL and discuss the future research directions.

 \end{itemize}